rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 As mentioned above, I decided to set the main components of the database as nodes.
 The more experience I gained with Neo4j, the more I felt that nodes were a lot easier search for than, for example, relationships.
 Node colours are as follows:

-- Red: 		Year Group
+- Orange: Year Group
 - Green: Class Group
 - Yellow: Days of the Week
 - Blue: Modules
 - Purple: Lecturers
-- Pink:		Rooms
+- Red: Rooms

-Modules tie everything together in any timetable, so it made sense to have them act as a link between different nodes in this database.
+Modules/subjects tie everything together in any school or college timetable, so it made sense to have them act as a link between different nodes in this database.
 Lecturers relate to Modules, which in turn relate to rooms and student groups - meaning a lecturer can easily find out what module they have with what student group and in what room.
 By running the following query, the lecturer is presented with their own node, whatever subjects they teach, and the rooms they're in.
-The lecturer can also see what group they have in what room, for how long, and at what time by looking at the relationship properties between module and room.
+The lecturer can also see what group they have, in what room, for how long, and at what time by looking at the relationship properties between module and room.

 	match (l:Lecturer)-[t:TEACHES]-(m:Module)-[i:IN]-(r:Room) where l.name = "I McLoughlin" return *